Taapeli/isotammi-addons/source/SuperTool/README.md

 The Python statements can include code from a file with the syntax

-    #include file-name
+    @include file-name

-This code must be the only text on a line and it must start from the first column and contain exactly the text "#include" (with the hash sign included).
+This code must be the only text on a line and it must start from the first column and contain exactly the text "@include" (with the at sign included).
 If the file name is not fully qualified (i.e an absolute path) then SuperTool will look at three places:
 * in a folder/directory called "supertool" under the user's home directory
-* in the place where SuperTool is installed (i.e. $HOME/.gramps/gramps51/plugins/SuperTool)
+* in the place where SuperTool is installed (i.e. $HOME/.gramps/gramps51/plugins/SuperTool on Linux)
 * the current directory for the Gramps process (usually the user's home directory)

 So it is intended that the user can store often used include files in her own "supertool" folder.

 The text from the specified file is included 'as-is' to the point where the include command was found.
-The included code cannot contain #include statements.
+The included code cannot contain @include statements.

 This is intended to allow including possibly complex auxiliary functions without cluttering the user interface.
 The included code naturally has access to all pre-defined variables.
 The SuperTool installation will contain a few include files with generally useful functions.
 They will be documented in the reference section below.